PrinciplesDotDev/principles/README.md

 ## Licensing

 Principles are generally licensed under Creative Commons Attribution-ShareAlike 4.0 International.
 But may be licensed under other creative commons license.
-Refer to the individual principle meta-data for license claims.
+Refer to the individual principle meta-data file for license claims - you can find this at the top of every principles file.

 e.g. ```license = "CC BY-SA 4.0"```

 Principles may also be licensed under a dual GPLv3.0 license to allow software distribution under the same terms.
-Refer to the individual principle meta data for license claims.
+Refer to the individual principle meta data for license claims  - you can find this at the top of every principles file.

 e.g. ```allow_dual_licensing_to_GPLv3 = true```

+For more information on licensing, read here: https://principles.dev/license/